AshishYesale7/Calander-Ai/README.md

 *   **AI-Powered Dashboard & Timeline:** The core of the app.
 It syncs with your Google Calendar and Tasks to pull in existing events.
 It features multiple views:
     *   **Calendar View:** A traditional monthly calendar with dots indicating event days.
-    *   **Day & Week Timetable View:** A detailed, hourly breakdown for any selected day that can be expanded into a full-screen, multi-faceted weekly planner.
-This view accurately visualizes overlapping events, includes a sticky header for easy navigation, and allows for smooth vertical scrolling through a 24-hour timeline.
+    *   **Maximized Weekly Planner:** A full-screen, multi-panel weekly planner with drag-and-drop event management, a sticky header for easy navigation, and accurate rendering for overlapping events.
-    *   **Interactive Event Popovers:** Hovering over any event in the day or week view to see a detailed popover with its full title, notes, and direct buttons to edit or delete the event.
+    *   **Interactive Event Popovers:** Hover over any event to see a detailed popover with its full title, notes, and direct buttons to edit or delete the event.
-    *   **Sliding Timeline View:** A chronological, vertical feed of upcoming and past events.
-    *   **List View:** A simple, scannable list of all events.
 *   **Smart Daily Plan:** At the start of each day, the AI generates a personalized plan, including a detailed schedule, achievable micro-goals based on your long-term aspirations, and critical reminders.
 *   **Career Vision Planner:** A standout feature where you describe your passions and career aspirations in natural language.
-The AI then generates a comprehensive, multi-faceted career plan, including a vision statement, key strengths, development areas (technical, soft, and hard skills), an actionable multi-step roadmap, and suggested learning resources.
+The AI then generates a comprehensive, multi-faceted career plan, including a vision statement, key strengths, development areas, an actionable multi-step roadmap, and suggested learning resources.
 *   **Goal & Skill Tracking:** Dedicated sections to define and monitor your career goals (with progress trackers and deadlines) and to log the skills you're acquiring, complete with proficiency levels.
-Items from the AI-generated Career Vision can be added here with a single click.
+*   **Real-time Communication Suite:**
+    *   **Chat & Video Calling:** A collapsible sidebar allows for one-on-one text and video calls with other users.
+    *   **Picture-in-Picture (PiP) Mode:** Video calls can be minimized to a draggable PiP window, allowing for seamless navigation while on a call.
+    *   **WebRTC Integration:** Built with a peer-to-peer WebRTC architecture, using Firestore for signaling to ensure efficient and direct media streaming.
-*   **Gamified Motivation & Leaderboard:**
+*   **Gamified Motivation & Social Features:**
     *   **Daily Streak Goal:** Build a powerful habit by meeting your daily activity goal.
-It’s not just about logging in; it’s about active engagement to keep your flame alive.
-    *   **Competitive Leaderboard:** See how you stack up against other ambitious users.
-The leaderboard ranks users based on their total time spent and engagement (XP), not just their streak, promoting consistent effort over time.
+    *   **Competitive Leaderboard & Profiles:** See how you stack up against others on the leaderboard and connect with them via their public profiles.
-    *   **User Profiles & Social Features:** Every user has a dedicated, shareable profile page to showcase their bio, social links, and activity streak.
-Users can follow each other to build a community.
+    *   **Follow System:** Follow other users to build a community of motivated peers.
 *   **Extension Marketplace :** A dedicated "Extensions" page serves as a marketplace for plugins that enhance the app's functionality.
-The flagship extension is **Codefolio Ally**, designed for competitive programmers and software engineering students:
+The flagship extension is **Codefolio Ally**, designed for competitive programmers.
-    *   **Unified Dashboard:** By simply entering your usernames for Codeforces, LeetCode, and CodeChef, you get a centralized dashboard that visualizes your coding progress.
-    *   **Aggregated Stats:** See your total problems solved across all platforms, your current ratings, and your problem-solving streak.
-    *   **Contribution Graph:** A GitHub-style contribution graph provides a year-long overview of your daily coding activity.
-    *   **Weekly Target Tracker:** A visual, donut-shaped chart tracks your problem-solving progress for each day of the week, helping you build a consistent habit.
-    *   **Contest Integration:** The dashboard automatically fetches upcoming Codeforces contests.
-You can add any contest directly to your timeline with a single click, ensuring you never miss a competition.
-    *   **Persistent & Synced:** Your installed extensions are saved to your cloud account, providing a consistent experience across all your devices.
-*   **Intelligent Integrations:**
+*   **Intelligent Integrations & Data Management:**
     *   **Google Sync:** Seamlessly syncs with Google Calendar and Google Tasks.
-    *   **Important Emails Card:** An AI-powered widget that scans your Gmail for important, non-sensitive emails, summarizes them, and displays them on your dashboard to ensure you don't miss key information.
-It intelligently filters out OTPs, password resets, and other security-related emails.
+    *   **Important Emails Card:** An AI-powered widget that scans your Gmail for important, non-sensitive emails and summarizes them on your dashboard.
-*   **Personalized News & Resources:**
-    *   An **AI Opportunity Tracker** that can find and track important upcoming deadlines for any topic, exam, or company you provide.
-    *   A resources page where you can bookmark your own learning materials and also receive AI-generated suggestions based on your unique goals and skills.
+    *   **Data Backup & Restore:** Export your entire account to a JSON file and import it later to restore your data.
 *   **Advanced User Experience:**
     *   **Multi-Method Authentication:** Secure sign-up and sign-in using email/password, Google, or phone number (OTP).
-    *   **Push Notifications:** Receive timely, native browser notifications for upcoming events and deadlines so you never miss an important date.
+    *   **Push Notifications:** Receive timely, native browser notifications for upcoming events and deadlines.
-    *   **Extensive Customization:** Personalize the entire app's appearance, from light/dark themes to custom background images, solid colors, and five unique "frosted glass" UI effects with granular controls.
+    *   **Extensive Customization:** Personalize the entire app's appearance, from themes and custom backgrounds to unique "frosted glass" UI effects.
-    *   **Intelligent Command Palette:** A powerful, keyboard-accessible palette (Ctrl+K) that serves as a central navigation and action hub.
-It features a modern, glassmorphic design and allows for quick navigation, plugin management (install/open), user search (`@`), and falls back to a conversational AI assistant for natural language event creation.
+    *   **Intelligent Command Palette:** A powerful, keyboard-accessible palette (Ctrl+K) for quick navigation, plugin management, user search (`@`), and conversational AI event creation.
-    *   **Enhanced Trash Management:** A dedicated trash panel allows you to review recently deleted items.
-It features bulk actions to restore or permanently delete multiple items at once.
-    *   **Collapsible Sidebar:** The main navigation sidebar can be collapsed to maximize content view, with its state saved per-device.
-    *   **Mobile App Download Section:** The landing page features a dedicated section with a dynamic "gravity well" animation, prompting users to download the mobile applications for iOS and Android.

 ## 3. Link to Prototype